RigidasSoftware/rigi-numpad/README.md

 An AngularJS directive for numeric input.

 # Installation
-Simple reference numpad.js in your app.
-Please note that JQuery is required for this directive to function
+Simply reference numpad.js in your app. **Please note that JQuery is required for this directive to function**

 # Usage